 The didactic game is a cooperative stochastic game, which is randomly generated for the reward function and transition probabilities with 30 states, 3 agents, and 5 actions for each agent.
 Each episode in the game contains 30 timesteps.
 For comparison, we use dynamic programming to find the global optimal solution, denoted as OPTIMAL.
 For MA2QL and IQL, each agent independently learns a $30 \times 5$ Q-table.

-First, we investigate how the number of Q-iterations empirically affects the convergence of multi-agent alternate Q-iteration, where Q-iteration is performed by dynamic programming and denoted as MA2QL-DP.
+First, we investigate how the number of Q-iterations empirically affects the convergence of multi-agent alternate Q-iteration, where Q-iteration is performed by dynamic programming (full sweep over the state set) and denoted as MA2QL-DP.
 As shown in Figure~\ref{fig:qi}, we can see that different numbers of Q-iterations (\textit{i.e.}, $t=1,5,10,50$) that each agent takes at each turn do not affect the convergence in the didactic game, even when $t=1$.
 This indicates $\varepsilon$-convergence of Q-iteration can be easily satisfied with as few as one iteration.
 Next, we compare the performance of MA2QL and IQL.
 As illustrated in Figure~\ref{fig:curves}, IQL converges slowly (about 2000 steps), while MA2QL converges much faster (less than 100 steps) to a better return and also approximates OPTIMAL.
 Once again, MA2QL and IQL use the same number of samples and Q-table updates for each agent.
 One may notice that the performance of MA2QL is better than MA2QL-DP.
 This may be attributed to sampling and exploration of MA2QL, which induces a better Nash equilibrium.
 Then, we investigate MA2QL in terms of the number of Q-table updates at each turn, which resembles the number of Q-iterations by learning on samples.
 Specifically, denoting $K$ as the number of Q-table updates, to update an agent, we repeat $K$ times of the process of sampling experiences and updating Q-table.
-This mean with a larger $K$, agents take turns less frequently.
-As shown in Figure~\ref{fig:q-update}, with larger $K$, the learning curve is more stair-like, which means in this game a small number of Q-table updates is enough for convergence at each turn.
+This means with a larger $K$, agents take turns less frequently.
+As shown in Figure~\ref{fig:q-update}, with larger $K$, the learning curve is more stair-like, which means in this game a small number $K$ is enough for convergence at each turn.
 Thus, with larger $K$, the learning curve converges more slowly.
 Last, we investigate how the number of collected transitions at each turn impacts the performance of MA2QL.
 As depicted in Figure~\ref{fig:samples}, the performance of MA2QL is better with more samples.
-This is because, with more samples, the update of Q-learning using these samples is more like to induce a full iteration of Q-table.
+This is because the update of Q-learning using more samples is more like to induce a full iteration of Q-table.

-In summary, as illustrated in Figure~\ref{fig:matrix}, the number of Q-function updates or samples may influence the performance of MA2QL.
-However, in the following experiments, we tune the performance of IQL as best as we can and correspondingly change the configuration of MA2QL as stated above for a fair comparison.